Abstract System: Control System

 Control System Pattern Structure and relationships

 Each of the system elements may be defined in this section.
+The typical pattern for a control system is shown below:

 Note: some of the system elements may be systems their own right.
 These systems may become a system-of-interest and may be described using a Link to the System Description Template.